dmbarbour/awelon/AboutABC.md

 Awelon Bytecode (ABC) is a bedrock component of the Awelon project.
 ABC consists of about forty operators, embedded text, blocks of ABC (to model first class functions), and a [capability secure](http://en.wikipedia.org/wiki/Capability-based_security) model to access external effects.
 The effects model is further leveraged to support dynamic linking, separate compilation, and performance annotations.

+**Why a new Bytecode?**

+Awelon project has several concepts that are not well supported by common languages or bytecodes.
+Chief among these is Reactive Demand Programming (see [AboutRDP](AboutRDP.md)), which requires causal commutativity, spatial idempotence, implicit concurrency, and persistent data structures (RDP maintains multiple recent and anticipated future versions of a data structure at any given instant).
+Awelon project is also aimed at open distributed systems, where secure composition and easy serialization are major concerns.
+Finally, Awelon project's vision for user experience requires general purpose streamable code to model user actions across multiple objects.
+The history of this stream may be mined for reusable macros.

+**Distinguishing Properties**

-ABC has many interesting properties:
+ABC has many interesting or unusual properties that distinguish it from other bytecodes and programming languages.

 * ABC is *streamable*.
 This means the bytecode can be incrementally executed as it arrives then quickly forgotten.
 We might stream bytecode to modify a web page, subscribe to a publishing service, or command a robot in real time.
 The bytecode can manipulate values and/or capability-based APIs.
 Streamability is essential to the Awelon project vision, to support new forms of tooling.
 For comparison, conventional bytecodes are designed for the [stored-program computer](http://en.wikipedia.org/wiki/Von_Neumann_architecture#History), and might 'jump back' to model a loop.
 ABC is streamed, not stored, and ABC does not jump.
-Loops are modeled using [fixpoint combinators](http://en.wikipedia.org/wiki/Fixed-point_combinator#Strict_fixed_point_combinator).
+Loops are modeled instead using [fixpoint combinators](http://en.wikipedia.org/wiki/Fixed-point_combinator#Strict_fixed_point_combinator).

 * Unlike most bytecodes, ABC is *weakly legible*.
 Natural numbers have an obvious encoding, e.g. `#42` encodes the number forty-two.
 Text literals can be embedded directly.
 Basic operators use printable characters, visible in a text editor.
 Effects are accessed through visually obvious and often human-meaningful tokens between curly braces, e.g. `{foo}` (perhaps protected by HMAC).
 Eventually, even richly structured data - meshes, images, matrices, graphs, etc. - might be [embedded as renderable literal objects](doc/ExtensibleLiteralTypes.md) in ABC.
 The intention is to simplify learning ABC, debugging, disassembly, and extraction of useful subprograms.